Digital signature transponder: The DST80 cipher

 As a reaction to the discovery that the key size used in DST40 is too short to stop brute-force attacks, TI developed the DST80 cipher, which has a key size of 80 bits.
 Challenges are still 40 bits in size, however.
 As, like its predecessor, DST80 documentation was never released to the public either, researchers from the COSIC research group of KU Leuven managed to extract the firmware of several vehicle immobilizer implementations, and reverse-engineer the cipher from these implementations.
-Additional to the cryptanalysis of DST80, they also found a side-channel attacks that can also be used to extract the cryptographic keys.
+Additional to the cryptanalysis of DST80, they also found a side-channel attack that can also be used to extract the cryptographic keys.

 DST80 is still an unbalanced Feistel network of 200 rounds with the same values for L0 and R0.
-The key schedule, now updating every round and using 80-bit keys, is still based on an LSFR.
+The key schedule, now updating every round and using 80-bit keys, is still based on an LFSR.
 While this would fix the brute-force attack used against DST40, the issue of weak keys still persists.
 Furthermore, several manufacturers improperly configured their DST80-based transponders reducing the security of the overall system against brute-force attacks to hardly any higher than that of DST40 (a downgrade from 280 to 241).
 Furthermore, as some manufacturers (Kia, Hyundai, and Toyota) used easy-to-guess low-entropy keys, the upper bound is often even lower.
 Finally, its implementation is vulnerable to side-channel attacks.